-D5.2 - Plan for the dissemination and exploitation including communication activities - Version 1.0
+D5.3 - Plan for the dissemination and exploitation including communication activities - Version 2.0 (Interim) 10

-The CENTAUR project team has already implemented several measures to engage with its target audience.
+The CENTAUR project team has already implemented several measures to engage with its target audience:

 - The CENTAUR website has been developed.
-It provides stakeholders with a single point of access to information on the project's objectives, activities, outcomes, and engagement opportunities. - An initial informative flyer has been produced to raise awareness of the project among target stakeholders and potential Advisory Board members. - The project team has also established a social media presence on Twitter and LinkedIn, engaging already with a range of relevant accounts such as: the official accounts of the European Health and Digital Executive Agency (HaDEA) and EU Commission's Directorate-General for Climate Action (DG CLIMA). - To further engage with stakeholders, the CENTAUR project team is currently working on the development of a newsletter to be distributed on a regular basis, every six months.
-The newsletter will include a summary of the most important updates on the project's activities, such as the results achieved and milestones reached, the project's scientific publications, suggested readings in line with the project's themes, and upcoming events.
+It provides stakeholders with a single point of access to information on the project's objectives, activities, outcomes, and engagement opportunities. - The CENTAUR functional mailbox (info@centaur-horizon.eu) has been created.
+It provides a strategic tool to support effective and centralised communication with external stakeholders. - An informative flyer and factsheet as well as targeted posters have been produced to raise awareness of the project among target stakeholders and potential Advisory Board members. - The project team has also established a social media presence on Twitter and LinkedIn, engaging with a range of relevant accounts such as: the official accounts of the European Health and Digital Executive Agency (HaDEA) and EU Commission's Directorate-General for Climate Action (DG CLIMA). - To further engage with stakeholders, the CENTAUR project team publishes a newsletter to be distributed according to the milestones schedule.
+The frequency of publication has been increased from 6 months to an average of 2-3 months, implementing feedback received at the Interim Review meeting on 5 December 2023.
+The newsletter includes a summary of the most important updates on the project's activities, such as the results achieved and milestones reached, the project's scientific publications, suggested readings in line with the project's themes, and upcoming events.

 In addition to the above activities, the project consortium will leverage the tools provided by the European Commission to ensure that the project results reach the widest possible audience.
-A more complete description can be found in D6.1, however, a non-exhaustive and preliminary list includes:
+A more complete description can be found in [RD06], however, a non-exhaustive and preliminary list includes: